arj03/seedkernel/docs/RUNTIME.md

 into the transcript root at `h1`, both signatures cover it: an in-path attacker who flips it only makes the two ends sign different bytes.
 A suite is *chosen* by the endpoints, never *forced* by the network (§14.1).
-The bytes a node sends and the bytes it folds into the transcript are one construction in `net-link.ts`.
+The bytes a node sends and the bytes it folds into the transcript are one construction in the transport bundle.

 **Each signature commits to its own identity and the whole transcript.** `sig_i` covers `DOMAIN_channel ‖ h2 ‖ id_i`, and `h2` chains `DOMAIN_channel`, msg1 and msg2 — hence the